grafana/grafana/docs/sources/developers/plugins/build-a-logs-data-source-plugin.md

 If a data frame has more than one text field, then Grafana assumes the first field in the data frame to be the actual log line.
 Grafana treats subsequent text fields as [detected fields]({{< relref "../../explore/#labels-and-detected-fields" >}}).

-Although you can add any number of custom fields to your data frame, Grafana comes with a couple of dedicated fields: `levels` and `id`.
-Let's have a closer look at each one.
+Any number of custom fields can be added to your data frame; Grafana comes with two dedicated fields: `levels` and `id`.

 ### Levels